-Foundation underpinning reinforces new or existing construction.
-Underpinning is necessary when the area beneath the foundation is weak or has a possibility of being weakened in the future.
+Foundation repair is required for new or existing construction for reinforcement.
+Additional support is necessary when the area beneath the foundation is weak or has a possibility of being weakened in the future.
 Additionally, foundation settlement problems and settlement house movement is relatively common.
-For this reason, underpinning is necessary to support and stabilize the building.
+For this reason, reinforcement is necessary to support and stabilize the building.

 Foundation Settlement: What are the Signs